lorenzobiosa/librevirt/README.md

-# Custom AlmaLinux Installer with ZFS Root, KVM Hypervisor, and Secure Boot
+# Custom AlmaLinux Installer with ZFS Root, KVM Hypervisor, Secure Boot, and Open vSwitch Networking

 This document outlines the steps required to build a custom AlmaLinux ISO that:

 - Supports installing the root filesystem on ZFS, including ZFS RAID features.
 - Allows filesystem, RAID level, and encryption selection via the installer GUI.
 - Installs and configures a KVM hypervisor with encrypted storage pools.
+- Uses Open vSwitch (OVS) for virtualized networking.
 - Includes signed ZFS kernel modules to enable boot with Secure Boot (similar to Proxmox).
+- Provides a web-based management UI using Cockpit with KVM support.

 ---